offetam/restock_checker/README.md

-# Capstone Project
+# Capstone Project - restock_checker
-# restock_checker
- A program to check for high in demand items to check if desired items are in stock.
+**A program to check for high in demand items to check if desired items are in stock.**